SimAnt: Release

+SimAnt saw several re-releases on PC.
+An enhanced CD-ROM version from November 1993 featured Super VGA graphic, digital sound, 20 minutes of full-motion video, and an avatar named SimAntha to entertain and guide the player.
+The game was included on the SimClassics Volume 1 compilation in September 1994 alongside SimCity and SimLife.
+Finally, SimAnt was sold individually as part of the Maxis Collector's Series in 1996.

 Reception

-According to the game box, using a statistic from the Software Publisher's Association, more than 100,000 copies of the PC version had sold by April 10, 1992.

 The game was reviewed in 1992 in Dragon #178 by Patricia Hartley and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.
 Computer Gaming World stated that "players seeking a non-linear, unconventional and provocative strategy simulation will hit paydirt with SimAnt.
 The game is easy to get into, stimulating, fun, and increasingly challenging ... students will love it".

 GamePro named it "Educational Game of the Year", commenting that "SimAnt is a delightful combination of simulation, strategy, and adventure."